Dubuque, Iowa: Airport

+Dubuque has also been formally served by several other airports, including one located on Chaplain Schmitt Island.

 Highways

 Dubuque is served by four U.S. Highways (20, 151, 61 and 52) and one state highway (3).
 Highway 20 going east, connects into Illinois over the Julien Dubuque Bridge.
 In the west, it connects to Waterloo.
 Highways 151 and 61 run north–south through the city, with a shared expressway for part of the route.
 Highways 52 and 61 both connect Dubuque with the Twin Cities (Minnesota) to the north, with 61 connecting to Davenport, and 52 connecting to Bellevue to the south and then Clinton via U.S. Route 67.
 Highway 151 connects Dubuque with Madison, Wisconsin (via the Dubuque–Wisconsin Bridge) to the northeast and Cedar Rapids to the southwest.

 Iowa State Highway 3 begins in Dubuque, connecting the city with central and western Iowa.
 The four-lane divided Northwest Arterial (former Iowa State Highway 32) acts as a beltway for parts of the North End and West Side, connecting Highways 3 and 20.
 Less than 2 mi from the junction of the Northwest Arterial and Highway 20, the Southwest Arterial is a 6.1 mi expressway carrying Highway 52 southeast from Highway 20 to Highways 151 and 61 near Key West and the Dubuque Regional Airport.